 Is there a risk of data logging with edge routing?

 If the provider promises a no-logs or limited-logs policy, that minimizes risk.
 Always review the privacy policy to understand what data might be collected and retained.
-Edgerouter x vpn client: how to configure a VPN client on EdgeRouter X for IPsec, OpenVPN, and WireGuard in a home network
+Free vpn for edge: a comprehensive guide to using free vpn extensions with Microsoft Edge, setup, tips, and best practices 2026

 Which protocol should I choose for Ghost vpn edge?